Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Solution:

-• Oil-free, non-comedogenic gels (e.g., EltaMD UV Clear SPF 46) avoid triggering ingredients.
+- Oil-free, non-comedogenic gels (e.g., EltaMD UV Clear SPF 46) are formulated without ingredients that can trigger breakouts.

-• Pro Tip: Skip silicones (dimethicone) if prone to congestion – opt for water-based textures.
+- Pro Tip: Skip silicones (such as dimethicone) if you’re prone to congestion – opt for water-based textures instead.

 Format & Application

-Choosing the right sunscreen format ensures consistent protection tailored to your lifestyle.
+Choosing the proper sunscreen format ensures consistent protection tailored to your lifestyle.

 Here’s how to match SPF formulations to daily needs, from quick touch-ups to intense outdoor activities: